monotech/MOS_CPU_Replacer/README.md

 This device uses a standard 6502 CPU, and implements the extra functions using discrete logic - no programmable parts.
 Standard 6502 CPUs are abundant and cheap, and produced by many manufacturers (Rockwell, UMC, Synertek, MOS, etc).

-You can use a 65C02 or W65C02, but this is untested, and will cause compatibility issues with some software at the least.
+You can use a 65C02 or W65C02, but this is untested, and will cause compatibility issues with some software at the least, or not work at the worst.
 If using a WDC W65C02, you must cut jumper W.

 Build instructions are on the back of the PCB.
 This document is for clarification if you find it unclear.

-It may struggle to fit inside a C116 or Plus/4 due to height, so for these machines you should solder the 6502 directly to the module's PCB, or the module directly to the C116 or Plus/4 motherboard.
+It may struggle to fit inside a C116 or Plus/4 due to height, so for these machines you should solder the 6502 directly to the module's PCB, or solder the module directly to the C116 or Plus/4 motherboard.
 For C16, height is not a problem.

 It is tested to fit next to a PLA20V8 replacement in a 250407 board.
 Other oversized replacement boards may interfere and require installing the module in an extra socket to raise it up.